When working on your PC, is it so slow that you spend half your time looking at your watch or staring at the ceiling instead of at your monitor?

 Now identify the programs you hardly ever use and uninstall them.

 Add more storage options

 We live in a time of choice.
 Let’s use it to expand our set of storage options.
 You don’t necessarily even have to buy a new HDD or an external drive; you can move files to cloud storage options like Dropbox, Google Drive, Microsoft Onedrive, and Box.

 Once you’ve moved data from your internal drives to somewhere else, the extra space will help speed up your computer.

-Disable startup programs to make your PC speed up
+Disable startup programs to make your PC boot faster

 When Windows starts it first loads all startup and system tray programs.
 Some of these programs are essential, while others may just be unnecessarily wasting your system resources.
 How many of these programs do you need running the whole time?